ArkScript

 120 // @args number of elements

-121 // @role Append N elements to a reference to a list (TS), the list is being mutated in-place, no new object created.
-Elements are stored in TS(1)..TS(N).
+121 // @role Concatenate N lists to a list (TS).
+Lists to concat to TS are stored in TS(1)..TS(N).
 Follows the function calling convention

 123